1031 Exchange in Queens

 No statutory minimum.
 The math typically makes sense when tax deferred exceeds the QI fee by 10x or more — practically this means deals with $20k+ in tax savings.
 Run your numbers on the calculator.

 30-minute consultation.
-I'll walk through your specific property, identify any Queens-specific issues, and quote the exchange fee.
+I'll walk through your specific property, identify any Queens-specific issues, and map out your exact 45/180-day timeline and next steps.